guangmingboy/Codes-for-SCUFS-FRFS0-SSVT/README.md

-*If the codes help you,
+#If the codes help you,

-**please cite the works.
+##please cite the works.

-1: FRFS0-IVC2016.zip
++ FRFS0-IVC2016.zip
-Non-convex Regularized Self-representation for Unsupervised Feature Selection
+>Non-convex Regularized Self-representation for Unsupervised Feature Selection

 @article{zhu2017non,
   title={Non-convex regularized self-representation for unsupervised feature selection},